NStrijbosch/hub-module-notes/docs/image.md

 In the [image](data_types.md#image) set pixel (x,y) to given brightness

+!!! warning
-> Only works for custom images
+        Only works for custom images

 __Parameters:__